f-buisson/plushie-breathe-with-me/tech/DOUDOU_TECH_OVERVIEW.md

 # ⚙️ How Plushie – breathe with me Works

 The Plushie is designed to simulate **rhythmic breathing**, providing **emotional and tactile comfort** to the child through realistic cycles of **inhalation and exhalation**.
-An internal system made up of a flexible bladder, a one‑way air circuit and a micro‑dynamo‑powered activation mechanism imitates natural breathing in a gentle, passive manner.
+An internal system made up of a flexible bladder, a one‑way air circuit and an activation mechanism powered by a micro‑dynamo, super‑capacitor and battery gently imitates natural breathing in a passive way.

-The major innovation of the Plushie lies in its **ability to “stop breathing”** and be **manually resuscitated**.
+The key innovation of the Plushie lies in its **ability to “stop breathing”** and be **manually resuscitated**.
-If the Plushie ceases all activity (for example after a long period of disuse), a **gentle chest massage** applied to the heart area restarts the dynamo and allows the breathing cycle to resume.
-This mechanism makes the object **interactive and educational**, raising the child’s awareness of first‑aid gestures in a playful, symbolic way.
+If the plush stops all activity (for example after a long period of disuse), a **gentle chest massage** on the heart area spins the dynamo and allows the breathing cycle to resume.
+This mechanism makes the object **interactive and educational**, familiarising the child with first‑aid gestures in a playful, symbolic manner.

 This **simulated resuscitation** feature brings the Plushie to life, strengthening the emotional bond and fostering an **early awareness of the importance of caring for others**.